NdiranguMartin/deel-martin-de-task/README.md

 After reading the questions, I made the following assumptions
 - I only considered one league.
 All the business questions make sense to be done for one league at a time, such as the league table, and top scorers.
-The solution can however work for a multiple table leagues (would have to be redesigned to accomodate head t head leagues).
+The solution can however work for a multiple table leagues (would have to be redesigned to accomodate head to head leagues).
 I chose the English Premier League for this task.
 - To get the entire league data, I got the data from 2022-08-05 to 2023-05-29